LeeWooJung/Pytorch/98_CS224_assignment/README.md

-This page is my code of CS224 assignment.
+This page records my achivements in the class cs224n.
 =============================================================
 You can find the assigments & lectures at:
 http://web.stanford.edu/class/cs224n/index.html